Skip to main content

 This is the most common and preferred sample type.

-Once collected, the sample should be placed into a clean, unused closeable plastic (ideally) or glass container and stored in a freezer.
+Once collected, the sample should go into a clean, unused closable container, ideally plastic or glass.
+Then store it in a freezer.

 Ideally, the bees being sampled should be part of the largest group that appear to have been poisoned and not taken from ‘here and there’.
 This ensures the sample is the most representative of what has happened to the hive.